-I use companion planting, too, but I'm rather haphazard about it for the most part.
+I use companion planting, too, but I’m rather haphazard about it for the most part.
 Every bed gets some flowers and herbs along with the veggies and fruits.
 I roughly follow the guidelines in the book “Great Garden Companions“.
 You can learn more about companion planting in the post Vegetable Companion Planting.

-These are my primary methods of pest control in the garden.
+These are my primary methods of natural pest control in the garden.
 One could write a book on the topic (indeed, many people have).
-I've linked to a few of my favorites below.
+I’ve linked to a few of my favorites below.